FBAR Frequently Asked Questions

 Accounts over which you hold signatory authority include those accounts held through foreign businesses that you as the taxpayer have signature authority on behalf of.

-If your foreign account is denominated in foreign currency, you will have to convert the account’s value into the US dollar to determine it its account value is in excess of $10,000 at any point time in the year.
+If your foreign account is denominated in foreign currency, you will have to convert the value of that offshore account into the U.S. dollar to determine its account value is in excess of $10,000 at any point time in the year.